When Wellbeing Goes Wonky

 But one day you might wake up and realise that the things that once made you feel good, aren’t quite having the same effect anymore.
 And that can be quite perturbing for anyone who feels like their mental health is on shaky ground at the best of times.
 It’s like being like an addict whose body becomes tolerant to a certain level of alcohol or drugs.
 So, what happens when you can’t get that wholesome wellbeing high and what should we do when our carefully mapped out mental wellbeing plan suddenly goes wonky and doesn’t work anymore?

 I had this exact problem very recently.
 For the past year, I had worked out an optimum wellbeing plan that made me feel good and slotted into my work and family life.
 I would wake up early and meditate; then sometime during the day around work and clients, I would make sure I did a brisk 30-minute walk; and then at some point I’d slot in 15 minutes of yoga.
 During the day I would also try and eat as well as I could (with no judgement!), drink lots of water and take my vitamins.
-I would also go to a Buddhist meeting once a week for lectures and meditation.
+I would also go to a meditation class once a week.
 Sound too good to be true?
 Yeah, well it was.

 Related article: The One Thing That Stopped My Binge Eating Disorder

 In all honesty, once I’d decided on my wellbeing action plan, it took about a year to finally manage to do all these things without an inordinate amount of effort.
-On the plus side, the bad habits I used to have (chugging back cooking sherry while making the evening meal or scoffing numerous custard tarts in one go) gradually fell by the wayside when I realised that none of that stuff actually made me feel very good.
+On the plus side, the bad habits I used to have gradually fell by the wayside when I realised that none of that stuff actually made me feel very good.
 And the good habits, I’m happy to say, really did end up becoming like second nature.
 It was no longer a chore to go on a walk anymore, because I found that I actually really enjoyed doing it at the time and enjoyed how it made me feel afterwards.

 So far so good.
 But it all started going pear-shaped when I attended my regular meditation meeting.
 Now I never thought you could have a bad experience of meditation.
 I mean, surely it’s a pretty safe occupation, right?
 You sit there in peace and stillness.
 You try not to think thoughts.
 You concentrate on your breathing.
 What’s not to like?